Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/tutorials/Arcachon/initialize_scenery.md

 The [Blender][1] window console will appear on the screen.
 Once finished, you should see this on the console:
 ![Image title](../../../assets/images/initialize_scenery.png){ align=center }

 A new Arcachon folder is created in the folder containing all the [MSFS][2] projects.

-The resulting folder structure of the Arcachon project is presented below:
+The resulting file tree of the Arcachon project is presented below:
 ```
 Arcachon
 │   Arcachon.ini